Hollywood’s climate-change crusade has a whole new wave of energy — and hurdles

 But the movie apparently proved too polarizing for at least one prominent public figure: Cate Blanchett.
-An ostensibly blue-chip environmentalist who has backed carbon taxes, served as a conservation-foundation ambassador and this week was among the celebrity signees to a Natural Resources Defense Council letter to entertainment executives urging climate-change action, the Australian actress initially was announced as an executive producer on the film, lending it crucial star power.
+An ostensibly blue-chip environmentalist who has backed carbon taxes, served as a conservation-foundation ambassador and this week was among the celebrity signees to a Natural Resources Defense Council letter to entertainment executives urging climate-change action, the Australian actress initially came aboard as an executive producer on the film, lending it crucial star power.

-But shortly after being shown a cut of the movie this summer, Blanchett asked that her name be removed from the project, which offers pointed criticism of Australia’s center-right prime minister Scott Morrison, according to a person familiar with the matter who was not authorized to talk about it publicly.
-Blanchett’s company is still listed in a producing role but her name is no longer in the credits.
-She also has not engaged in any publicity efforts for the upcoming release.
+But this summer, shortly after being shown a cut of the movie that offered pointed criticism of Australia’s center-right prime minister Scott Morrison, Blanchett asked that her name be removed from the project, according to a person familiar with the matter who was not authorized to talk about it publicly.
+Blanchett’s company is still listed in a producing role, but her name is no longer in the credits.
+She also has not engaged in any publicity efforts for the film and is not currently scheduled to appear on its behalf at any upcoming public screenings.
+Orner was taken aback by the sudden about-face from someone she believed to be a staunch ally, according to the person.

-A Blanchett representative did not immediately reply to a request for comment.
+A Blanchett representative declined to provide a comment on the matter.

 The episode highlights the trickiness of the entertainment’s industry’s new battle against climate change.
 Hollywood is channeling plenty of fresh energy into the cause, with influential creators and companies going beyond charity-benefit gestures to tackle the issue directly in their work.
-The goal: inject citizens with an urgency that can convert into political energy.
+The goal: Inject citizens with an urgency that can be converted into political energy.

 But a host of challenges — including anxiety about alienating right-wing voters and media, creative obstacles and fears of appearing overly wonky — are impeding the effort.

 Relying on entertainment figures to shoulder the climate-change burden might seem like a large ask.
-Yet some of the greatest crises of the modern era were given social and political momentum by onscreen work, from the threat of nuclear annihilation during the Cold War (“Dr. Strangelove”) to the brutal impact of the AIDS epidemic (“Philadelphia”).
+Yet some of the greatest crises of the modern era were given social and political momentum by on-screen work, from the threat of nuclear annihilation during the Cold War (“Dr. Strangelove”) to the brutal impact of the AIDS epidemic (“Philadelphia”).

-Climate change lends itself especially well to these efforts: The issue came to the fore for many with the documentary “An Inconvenient Truth,” with the 2006 showcasing of Al Gore explaining the dangers of greenhouse gases becoming a surprise hit.
-At the time of its release, it was the third-highest grossing documentary ever, seen by nearly four million Americans in theaters and tens of millions more at home.
+Climate change lends itself especially well to these efforts: The issue came to the fore for many with the surprise-hit 2006 documentary “An Inconvenient Truth,” which showcased Al Gore explaining the dangers of greenhouse gases.
+At the time it was the third-highest-grossing documentary ever, seen by nearly 4 million Americans in theaters and tens of millions more at home.

 More important, it defined climate change as an issue people should factor into their consumer and voting choices.

 Fifteen years later — with wildfires, hurricanes, extreme heat and flash floods having gripped large parts of the country — the push is on to repeat the feat.
-Getting consumers to understand the message via the entertainment they consume, these figures believe, can be effective in a way public-interest campaigns are not.
+Getting consumers to understand the message via the entertainment they consume, these entertainment figures believe, can be effective in a way public-interest campaigns are not.

-That was the motive behind Wednesday night’s climate change push on late-night television, when seven rival shows included substantive segments about it.
-Trevor Noah talked about unexpected everyday consequences to climate change, James Corden sought guidance from Bill Gates and Jimmy Kimmel took to task a host of conservative politicians in an especially pointed episode.
+That was the motive behind Wednesday night’s climate-change push on late-night television, when seven rival shows included substantive segments about it.
+Trevor Noah talked about unexpected everyday consequences of climate change, James Corden sought guidance from Bill Gates, and Jimmy Kimmel took to task a host of conservative politicians in an especially pointed episode.

-Meanwhile, CBS recently announced that in October it would debut a primetime show, “The Activist.”
-Hosted by Usher, Priyanka Chopra Jonas and Julianne Hough, and produced with concert promoter Live Nation and nonprofit Global Citizen, the show’s idea was for six activists to “compete in missions, media stunts, digital campaigns and community events aimed at garnering the attention of the world’s most powerful decision-makers” ahead of the G20 Summit in Rome in late October.
+Meanwhile, CBS recently announced that in October it would debut a prime-time show called “The Activist,” hosted by Usher, Priyanka Chopra Jonas and Julianne Hough and produced with concert promoter Live Nation and the nonprofit Global Citizen.
+The show’s idea was for six activists to “compete in missions, media stunts, digital campaigns and community events aimed at garnering the attention of the world’s most powerful decision-makers” ahead of the Group of 20 summit in Rome in late October.

 And in December Netflix will release “Don’t Look Up,” a black comedy from Adam McKay (he made the housing crisis accessible with “The Big Short”) with Jennifer Lawrence and Leonardo DiCaprio facing impending global disaster in a film that offers a backdoor warning about climate change.